trollingrainhunter/Cryptocurrency-crypto-bot-cryptobreedables/README.md

 ---

-**This bot is fully functional and ready to use but it only works if Cryptocurrency-crypto-bot is installed as first layer and this bot as second layer.**
+**This bot is fully functional and ready to use but it only works if https://github.com/ChristianGrieger/Cryptocurrency-crypto-bot is installed as first layer and this bot as second layer.**

 ---